 Essentially there are very few limits, with different practitioners having different specialities.

 Glenn is specialised in both dogs and horses.

 Veterinary consent to treat is required by law and is a straightforward process.
 Simply get in touch and this simple process will be explained.
 Often just a phonemail or email to your vet is all that is required.

 Unfortunately, animal patients are not allowed in the human practice at The Docklands Medical Centre.
 However, Glenn treats animals in various parks or at people's homes, yards, riding schools etc.

 How well trained is the osteopath?

-Firstly, you have to become an osteopath which takes five years and is at BSc level.
+First of all, you have to become an osteopath treating humans which takes five years and is at BSc level.
 Only then, can an osteopath study animal osteopathy.
-Glenn Sontag already holds the equivalent of a Post Graduate Diploma in Animal Osteopathy obtained from the European School of Osteopathy (ESO) in Kent.
+Glenn was one of the first osteopaths in Europe to gain an MSc in animal osteopathy (University of Greenwich / European School of Osteopathy), graduating with a distinction in 2018.